Pre-trained models

 Pure inference mode

-In this mode, the model can be used right away to score documents:
+In this mode, the model is instantiated immediately and can score documents right away:

 from xpmir.models import AutoModel